 Modern Auth, or OAuth 2.0 token-based authentication, aims to mitigate these issues with several measures, including support for multi-factor authentication (MFA).
 OAuth access tokens have a limited timeframe for use and are specific to the applications they are issued for, so they can’t be reused.
-According to Microsoft, Azure AD accounts in organizations that have disabled legacy authentication experience 67 percent fewer compromises than those where legacy authentication is enabled.
+According to Microsoft, Microsoft Entra ID accounts in organizations that have disabled legacy authentication experience 67 percent fewer compromises than those where legacy authentication is enabled.

 Microsoft in September 2021 said it would begin to permanently disable Basic Auth for Outlook, Exchange ActiveSync (EAS), Exchange Web Services (EWS), Remote PowerShell (RPS), Post Office Protocol (POP) and Internet Message Access Protocol (IMAP) in Exchange Online starting Oct.
 1, 2022.
 CISA's guidance takes this deadline into account, with a recommendation for both U.S. agencies and private sector firms to take “urgent” steps to switch to Modern Auth before October.